-- American Board of Professional Psychology.
-01/2002 - present.
+- 2002 - present.
 Position : Diplomate in Counseling Psychology.

-- American Board of Professional Neuropsychology.
-01/2002 - present.
+- 2002 - present.
 Position : Diplomate in Clinical Neuropsychology.

 - Associate Professor of Social Work and Psychology [Tenured] (1999-2009)- Brigham Young University, Provo, Utah.
 Taught clinical and research courses as part of a full-time, tenured position within a nationally accredited (CSWE) School of Social Work.
 Had Graduate Faculty Status (GFS).
-09/1999 - present .
+College of Nursing.
+1999 - 1999 .

 - Clinical Pediatric Neuropsychologist, (1995- 1999).
 Utah State Hospital, Provo, Utah.
 Established and maintained neuropsychological laboratory.
 Provided psychological and neuropsychological assessments of adults, adolescents, and children.
 Designed cognitive rehabilitation treatment plans for patients with brain dysfunction.
 Supervision of doctoral interns in psychology and neuropsychology.
 Conducted ongoing neuropsychological and rehabilitative research.
 Established the pediatric neuropsychology lab, including developing a computerized testing, scoring, charting system, and database.
 Maintained ongoing review of testing materials for children.
 Established a cognitive rehabilitation program using the process-specific approach as well as biofeedback, and psycho-physiological assessments.
-09/1995 - present .
+College of Nursing.
+1995 - 1995 .

 My overarching teaching and learning goals as a research and statistics teacher is to develop, within the students, the research and statistical knowledge and skills that they will need as to effectively and competently work within social work agencies as professionals.
 I recognize, however, that many students who choose social work as a profession often have the bias view that they are “impaired” when it comes to understanding and correctly using mathematical based skills.
 Students entering my class have repeatedly told me: “I hate math because I just don’t get it.”
 “There must be something wrong with my brain.”
 “Can’t I just hire someone to do this stuff once I am a social worker out in the field.”
 In other words, they are convinced that they are unable to perform the research analysis and interpretation skills required to be a competent social worker.
 Consequently, the typical goal of the students who strongly hold these beliefs is to simply pass the class “somehow,” and then meekly become the best social worker that they can without these skills.